How does robotic surgery with the da Vinci S Surgical System work?

 The surgeon moves the handles on the console to control the robot’s arms holding the micro-surgical instruments.
 These handles make movements easier, reduce surgeon fatigue and remove the risk of unsteadiness or shaking.
 The computerized robotic “hands” mirror the natural motions of a surgeon.
 After the initial incision, only the robotic hands touch the patient.

 What are the advantages?

-The robotics system makes it possible for surgeons to perform complex, delicate procedures through small, key-hole sized incisions with unmatched precision.
+The robotic system makes it possible for surgeons to perform complex, delicate procedures through small, key-hole sized incisions.
 It gives our surgeons:

 - four arms